gssi/emf_workflow_project/README.md

 Data validation within an execution flow provides benefits such as timely error identification, result reliability, prevention of costly errors, improved performance, data security, and enhanced user experience.

 When it comes to the execution flow, incorporating data validation can bring a wide range of advantages.
 For instance, it can help identify errors in a timely manner which could help prevent costly mistakes down the line.
 Additionally, it can help ensure the reliability of results, which is critical for many applications or to prevent unexpected behavior.
 By validating data, the system can ensure that the data it is working with is clean and well-structured.
 Furthermore, incorporating data validation can enhance the user experience, as it helps ensure the application is intuitive and user-friendly.
 Data validity checks can be performed in the EMF environment using the Epsilon Validation Language (EVL).
-Figure \ref{fig:evl-model-validation} shows how two validation rules have been defined in the context of the \textsf{Remuneration} metaclass (line 1), which  verifies if the total amount to be remunerated is positive  (lines 2-5) and if the application status is in the \textsf{ReadyToBeSent} state (lines 7-11).
+Fig.4. shows how two validation rules have been defined in the context of the <b><i>Remuneration</i></b> metaclass (line 1), which  verifies if the total amount to be remunerated is positive  (lines 2-5) and if the application status is in the <b><i>ReadyToBeSent</i></b> state (lines 7-11).
 This inhibits the possibility of working remuneration automatically with negative amounts or when the process is not finalized.
 </p>
 <img src="https://github.com/gssi/emf_workflow_project/blob/main/figures/evl_validation.png" >
 <p align="center"> Fig.4.
 ETL Model to Model Transformation</p>

 ### 3. Code generation
 <p align="justify">
-Template-based code generation (TBCG) is a code synthesis technique generating code from templates, which are high-level specifications mixing static parts and dynamic parts that will be filled with variables actualized from models~\cite{SYRIANI201843}.
+Template-based code generation (TBCG) is a code synthesis technique generating code from templates, which are high-level specifications mixing static parts and dynamic parts that will be filled with variables actualized from models.
 In the MDE ecosystems, some examples of languages and tools can be used as <a href="https://www.eclipse.org/acceleo/">Acceleo</a>, EGL, or <a href="http://wiki.eclipse.org/Xpand">AXPand</a>.
 To obtain the same result in an EMF environment, we use Epsilon's EGL transformation language.
 It makes use of EGX, which is an EGL template coordination language.
 </p>
 <img src="https://github.com/gssi/emf_workflow_project/blob/main/figures/egl_transformation_1.png" >